ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 #### A. Approval of registrations through an end of day process.

+As a process, MOSIP enables a designated user to review/approve every registration at the end of day before the packet is sent to Registration processor to prevent fraudulent.

 Supervisor can log in to the registration client application and view a list of registration ID that are awaiting approval

 The supervisor may opt to see the details of one or many registration ID.
 The supervisor can view the details on the right hand side pane